danfuzz/samizdat/doc/language-guide/04-operators.md

 evaluation of the expression, causing the overall call expression to yield void.

+#### Message binding lookup &mdash; `expression.(nameExpr)` and `expression.name`

+The dot infix syntax is used to find the function used to respond to a named message. `nameExpr` typically, but not necessarily, evaluates to a string.
+As a convenient shorthand, the parentheses and quotes can be omitted if if `nameExpr` is a string literal matching the identifier token syntax.

+The result of a dot infix expression is a function which, when called, sends the named message to the evaluated (left-hand) expression result.
+A typical usage looks like `x.foo(y, z)`.

 #### Access collection &mdash; `expression[index, index, ...]`

-To index into a collection (list, map, or string) by integer index (lists or strings) or key (maps), place the index value inside square brackets.
+To index into a collection (e.g., list, map, or string) by integer index (e.g., lists or strings) or arbitrary key values (e.g., maps), place the index value inside square brackets.
 The result of the expression is the value located at the indicated index within the collection, or void if the indicated element does not exist (e.g., index out of range or key not in map).

 If the value to be indexed has a deeper structure to be accessed, additional indices may be placed within the square brackets, separated by commas.
 With